jupyterlab/jupyterlab-desktop/user-guide.md

 - Select the Python executable (`python.exe` on Windows and `python` on macOS & Linux) of the custom environment you would like to use.
 Python executable can be found at the root directory of the virtual environment on Windows and in then `bin` directory of the environment on macOS & Linux.

-- Click `Save and restart` to apply the changes.
+- Click `Apply and restart` to apply the changes.
 Newly selected environment will be checked for compatibility before applying the changes and you will be notified of any incompatibility issues.

 Python environment selection is saved in application settings and restored at application launch time.
 During launch, compatibility of the Python environment is checked and if found incompatible, Python environment selector dialog is shown to allow switching back to the bundled environment or using another compatible environment.

 Application settings are stored in JSON format in the following locations.
 You can check the `pythonPath` setting in this file for troubleshooting.
 Setting it to empty string will cause JupyterLab Desktop to reset to the bundled Python environment.

 - Windows: `%APPDATA%\jupyterlab-desktop\jupyterlab-desktop-data`
-- macOS: `~/Library/Application\ Support/jupyterlab-desktop/jupyterlab-desktop-data`
+- macOS: `~/Library/jupyterlab-desktop/jupyterlab-desktop-data`
 - Linux: `$XDG_CONFIG_HOME/jupyterlab-desktop/jupyterlab-desktop-data` or `~/.config/jupyterlab-desktop/jupyterlab-desktop-data`

 ## How to create a Custom Python Environment